The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in New York, US

 English, Spanish

 Dr. Barry J. Fomberstein is Associate Professor of Clinical Medicine (Rheumatology) at Albert Einstein College of Medicine and a practicing rheumatologist at Montefiore Medical Center.
 He graduated from Albert Einstein College of Medicine in 1976, and did his residency and fellowship at Long Island Jewish Medical Center.
 Dr. Fomberstein is rated as an Experienced provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Rheumatoid Arthritis (RA), Undifferentiated Connective Tissue Disease (UCTD), Lupus Nephritis, and Dermatomyositis.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Rheumatoid Arthritis (RA), Undifferentiated Connective Tissue Disease (UCTD), Lupus Nephritis, and Dermatomyositis.

 Experienced in Light Chain Deposition Disease (LCDD)